iwatkot/maps4fs/README.md

 },
 ```

-After it you need to resize the image to 4096x4096 pixels and convert it to the `.dds` format.
+After that, you need to resize the image to 4096x4096 pixels and convert it to the `.dds` format.

 ## DDS conversion
-The `.dds` format is the format used in the Farming Simulator for the textures, icons, overview and preview images.
-There's a plenty of options to convert the images to the `.dds` format, you can just google something like `png to dds` and the first link probably will help you with it.<br>
+The `.dds` format is the format used in the Farming Simulator for the textures, icons, overview, and preview images.
+There a plenty of options to convert the images to the `.dds` format, you can just google something like `png to dds`, and the first link probably will help you with it.<br>

 List of the important DDS files:
 - `icon.dds` - 256x256 pixels, the icon of the map,
-- `preview.dds` - 2048x2048 pixels, the preview image of the map on loading screen,
+- `preview.dds` - 2048x2048 pixels, the preview image of the map on the loading screen,
 - `mapsUS/overview.dds` - 4096x4096 pixels, the overview image of the map (in-game map)

 ## For advanced users
 The tool supports the custom size of the map.
 To use this feature select `Custom` in the `Map size` dropdown and enter the desired size.
 The tool will generate a map with the size you entered.<br>

 ⛔️ Do not use this feature, if you don't know what you're doing.
-In most cases the Giants Editor will just crash on opening the file, because you need to enter a specific values for the map size.<br><br>
+In most cases, the Giants Editor will just crash on opening the file, because you need to enter specific values for the map size.<br><br>

 ![Advanced settings](https://github.com/user-attachments/assets/e7406adf-6b82-41a0-838a-13dd8877bebf)